 Knowing when to file taxes can help you avoid late fees or other penalties.
-The due date for filing your income tax return for the prior year is typically April 15 (or within a few days of that date, if it happens to fall on a weekend).
+The due date for filing your income tax return for the prior year is typically April 15 (or within a few days, if it happens to fall on a weekend).
 See Step-by-Step Guide to Filing Your Federal Taxes for a more in-depth guide.

-- Filing deadline without an extension is April 15 (or the following business day, if on a weekend or holiday)
+- Filing deadline without an extension is April 15 (or the following business day, if the date is a weekend or holiday)

-- If you applied for an extension, you typically have until Oct.
-15 (or the following business day, if on a weekend or holiday) in which to file (see also Filing Late Returns FAQ)
+- If you applied for an extension, you typically have until October 15, or the following business day, if it falls on a weekend or holiday (see also Filing Late Returns FAQ)

 If you use a fiscal year (a year ending on the last day of any month except December, or a 52-53-week year), your income tax return is due by the 15th day of the 4th month after the close of your fiscal year.

 When the due date for doing any act for tax purposes—filing a return, paying taxes, etc.—falls on a Saturday, Sunday, or legal holiday, the due date is delayed until the next business day.

 If you apply for an extension, the extension only applies to the filing deadline.
 An extension does not give you more time to pay your taxes.
 If you owe money to the Internal Revenue Service (IRS), the payment and any late fees will be assessed from the April 15th due date, not from the extension due date.